izguenther6/Portfolio/3) Costa Farms - Summer 2023/README.md

-# Investigation of Controlled-Release Fertilizer Efficacy ☀️🪻⏳
+# Investigation of Controlled-Release Fertilizers ☀️🪻⏳
 SUMMARY
 - helped conduct experimental study on the performance of four different controlled-release fertilizers